Environmental Sustainability Policy

 The School of Geography and Sustainable Development (SGSD) is developing its own Environmental Sustainability Policy.
 This page shares our progress.

-SGSD practices what it preaches: to develop sustainable practices within the School and amongst its community of students and staff.
-We are the first School to be developing an Environmental Sustainability Policy aligning with and going beyond .
+SSGSD practices what it preaches: to develop sustainable practices within the School and amongst its community of students and staff.
+We are the first School to be developing an Environmental Sustainability Policy aligning with and going beyond the wider sustainability goals of the University.
 Undergraduates, postgraduates, administrative staff and academic staff are collaborating to create the policy.
 We are determined to ensure the breadth of our community are involved in decision making.

 Our mission is to enhance the sustainability of practices and impacts within the School of Geography and Sustainable Development.